Learn how to create easy, Needle Felt Fabric Shapes with colorful Wool Roving and Cookie Cutters

 Depending on which part you are trying to felt, you can use either a single needle or multiples.
 For example, smaller areas and edges are easier to felt with just one needle.

-Conversely, a needle felting tool is useful for larger areas as it holds several needles and you can complete those parts much quicker.
+Conversely, a felting tool is useful for larger areas as it holds several needles and you can complete those parts much quicker.

 CAUTION!
 This is not a suitable craft for young children.
 Felting Needles are extremely sharp!